Ubuntufanboy/Ubuntufanboy/README.md

 # Sup, I'm Apollo

 ## A little bit about me
-I'm a high school student passionate about Artificial Intelligence, robotics, and low level code.
+I'm extremely passionate about Artificial Intelligence, robotics, and low level code.
 I've been working on AI research for several years, researching biological implementations of neural networks.

 - Researching **Biochemical Processing Units (BPU)** and **"Translation Layer prompting"**
 - Studying the relationship between entropy and model convergence